 Along with all her accomplishments, according to a close friend, "She was so modest and had numerous facets to her life and personality.
 She was remarkable for identifying needs, starting projects and seeing them through.
 She loved bringing young women along in their development and in their sense of community service."

-In recognition of Rosel's dedication to advocacy and passion for justice, WRJ will be designating her bequest to our Social Justice Fund.
+In recognition of Rosel's dedication to advocacy and passion for justice, she designated her bequest to WRJ's Social Justice Fund.